zakagan/WordFormable/README.md

 4. The text file is opened, and its contents is parsed character by character.
 Each character is added to the buffer, and a running total of the word token length is incremented.

-5. If the running word length is nozero and a new tokenizer is encountered, the total word counter is incremented.
+5. If the running word length is non-zero and a new tokenizer is encountered, the total word counter is incremented.
 If the running word length is also less than that of the base string, the completed token string is check with the hash map.

 7. If there is a hash map miss then the word is not formable.
 If there is a hash map hit then the char array is sorted (as in the first solution).